UEFA Euro 2028: Qualification

 Per UEFA's bid regulations, the automatic qualification of the hosts can only be guaranteed for up to two host associations.
-Therefore, UEFA decided that all four host teams (England, Republic of Ireland, Scotland and Wales) will enter qualifying, with two automatic spots held in reserve for hosts which fail to qualify via the group stage.
+Therefore, UEFA decided that all four host teams (England, Republic of Ireland, Scotland, and Wales) will enter qualifying, with two automatic spots held in reserve for hosts which fail to qualify via the group stage.
 Should more than two host teams fail to qualify, the spots will be decided based on qualifying ranking.

 A revised qualification format was confirmed by the UEFA Executive Committee in January 2023, modified from the previous cycle, with the exact format confirmed in May 2025.
 The qualifying group stage will feature twelve groups of four or five teams.
 The winner of each group will qualify for the European Championship, along with the eight best-ranked runners-up.
 The four remaining runners-up, along with teams from the Nations League, will advance to the play-offs.
 The exact play-off format is dependent on how many of the host slots are used.
 The qualifying group stage draw will take place on 6 December 2026 in Belfast, Northern Ireland.

 Venues

 On 12 April 2023, ten host stadiums for the Euro 2028 bid were revealed, with the list being confirmed by UEFA on 10 October 2023.
-Notable omissions include Anfield in Liverpool, which was ineligible to host games due to its pitch dimensions falling short of UEFA's requirements, and Old Trafford in Manchester, which was ruled out after Manchester United were unable to guarantee whether the stadium would be ready at that time.
+Notable omissions include Anfield in Liverpool, which was ineligible to host games due to its pitch dimensions falling 4 metres short of UEFA's requirements, and Old Trafford in Manchester, which was ruled out after Manchester United were unable to guarantee whether the stadium would be ready at that time.
+Arsenal opted to forgo hosting matches at the Emirates Stadium in order to prioritise commercial activities and a potential stadium expansion.
 Stadium of Light in Sunderland, London Stadium in London, Celtic Park and Ibrox Stadium in Glasgow, Murrayfield Stadium in Edinburgh and Croke Park in Dublin were also shortlisted, but were not chosen.
-Villa Park in Birmingham was planned to be redeveloped in time for Euro 2028, which would see the stadium's capacity increase from 42,785 to 52,500.
-In December 2023, the redevelopment plans were indefinitely postponed, However, renewed plans were announced in April 2025, to redevelop Villa Park's North Stand, in order to raise the capacity to over 50,000 in time for Euro 2028.
+In Birmingham, Villa Park’s capacity is planned to be raised to over 50,000 in time for the tournament with a redevelopment of its North Stand.

 Casement Park in Belfast was also included in the bid instead of Northern Ireland's national football stadium, Windsor Park, as the latter does not have a capacity large enough to comply with UEFA rules for hosting European Championship matches.
-With the redevelopment of Casement Park being delayed and budget increased, it was dropped as a host venue; thus the tournament will have nine stadiums.
+With the redevelopment of Casement Park being delayed and budget increased, it was dropped as a host venue; thus the tournament will have nine stadiums and four host nations, excluding Northern Ireland.